lrichardson21/KatsuyouHero/README.md

 # KatsuyouHero
-KatsuyouHero is a webapp deigned form mastering the art conjugating verbs in Japanese
+KatsuyouHero is a webapp deigned for mastering the art conjugating verbs in Japanese